burgercrisis/DrivenByMoss-SCALES/devplans/push1-controller-improvements.md

   - Optional `Info` sub-page with firmware and hardware info.
   - Consistent `Delete + knob touch` reset behaviour for pad threshold/curve.
   - Minimal updates to `Push1Display` helpers if necessary (e.g. convenience methods for short banners / headings).

+- **Implementation plan (ordered)**
+  - **Step 1 – Page model and SCENE guards**
+    - Add a simple `page` enum/field to `ConfigurationMode` (`NOOB`, `PRO`, later `INFO`).
+    - Wire `Scene 1` / `Scene 2` button events in `ConfigurationMode` to switch pages while `Modes.CONFIGURATION` is active.
+    - In all views that handle SCENE buttons, add a guard to ignore SCENE presses while `Modes.CONFIGURATION` is active (distributed guard pattern).
+  - **Step 2 – Noob Page: knobs & settings**
+    - Map knobs 1–8 to the Noob Page settings defined in Section 3.1 (pad feel preset, coarse threshold/curve, note repeat defaults, accent, session view, startup view).
+    - For each setting, rely on existing `PushConfiguration` fields where possible; only add new configuration values when no appropriate backing already exists.
+  - **Step 3 – Pro Page v1: knobs & settings**
+    - Implement the trimmed Pro v1 scope: full threshold/curve lists, pad feel preset, track/scene cursor behaviours, ribbon defaults.
+    - Keep page layout stable even if some settings are temporarily stubbed or not yet wired, to avoid churn in the on-device mental model.
+  - **Step 4 – Delete + knob touch resets**
+    - Mirror the `SetupMode` pattern by extending `ConfigurationMode.onKnobTouch` to check `Delete` state and reset only the relevant settings (e.g. pad threshold/curve, pad feel preset) to defaults.
+    - Ensure that reset behaviour is only active while in `ConfigurationMode` to avoid surprises in other modes.
+  - **Step 5 – Display layout & pad response meter**
+    - Update `updateDisplay1` to render distinct layouts for Noob vs Pro pages, matching the row/column design in Section 3.1.
+    - Add an optional pad response meter row that reuses existing bar helpers and a "last hit velocity" value sourced from `PushControlSurface` / `PushPadGrid`.
+  - **Step 6 – Testing & toggles**
+    - Add temporary debug logging for page switches and key setting changes to help with early testing.
+    - Define a simple manual test script covering entry/exit, SCENE tabbing, knob changes, and reset gestures.

+- **Risks & mitigations (Phase 1)**
+  - **Risk – Breaking existing SCENE button workflows**
+    - Mitigation: centralise the configuration-mode check into a small helper that views call before handling SCENE buttons; add regression tests for Session/Play/Drum views.
+  - **Risk – Configuration drift between hardware UI and Bitwig settings panels**
+    - Mitigation: always route Noob/Pro page changes through `PushConfiguration` setters so that the on-device UX is a thin layer over the canonical settings.
+  - **Risk – Overloading the text display and making pages hard to parse**
+    - Mitigation: keep labels short, avoid dynamic reflow, and validate layouts on-device early with a minimal spike before filling in all settings.
+  - **Risk – Future extension making the page model brittle**
+    - Mitigation: treat page IDs and knob roles as a small internal "contract" (documented here) and avoid reusing knobs for unrelated concepts within the same page.

 ### Phase 2 – Session view & navigation tweaks